ianmackers99/capstone/README.md

 - PyTorch

-I’ve used Numpy, a Gaussian Process and ConstantKernel because they perform particularly well given our very small dataset and the high cost of obtaining additional results.
+I’ve used Numpy, a Gaussian Process and LLMs because they perform particularly well given our very small dataset and the high cost of obtaining additional results.

 I didn't use: